edablogs/edablogs.github.io/_posts/2016-04-02-airtel-free-internet-on-android-for-lifetime-using-vpn.md

 *   open _[http header](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields "List of HTTP header fields")_ settings. and wrote below command in box.

+{% highlight json %}
-> Host: one.airtel.in
+Host: one.airtel.in
-> X-Online-Host: one.airtel.in
+X-Online-Host: one.airtel.in
+{% endhighlight %}

 [![Airtel free internet on android for lifetime using VPN](/res/2016/04/Airtel-free-internet-vpn-trick-2-copy-168x300.png)](/res/2016/04/Airtel-free-internet-vpn-trick-2-copy.png)